 Want to impress a loved one with a special Valentine’s treat?
+Or perhaps a special anniversary or holiday?
 Looking for festive entertainment as you spend the night alone or with your pals?
 Whatever your situation, edibles can help.
 Sure, you could go to a Washington state Cannabis dispensary to pick up some goodies, but you could also go the extra mile and make them yourself.
 Nothing says “I love you” like “I made you weed chocolates.”

 Homemade cannabis chocolate ingredients and supplies

 Making weed chocolates is incredibly easy.
 You just need a few basic supplies and ingredients and you’re good to go.

 Weed chocolate supplies